Generously supported by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.

 By: Patrick Link

-In the wake of increasing concern over brain trauma in professional athletes, Patrick Link has crafted a story about a retired NFL linebacker who must deal with a family tragedy and his own suffering because of the violence of his chosen sport.
+Amid rising concern over brain trauma in athletes, Patrick Link’s story follows a retired NFL linebacker grappling with a family tragedy and the devastating toll of his violent sport.
+A searing look at sacrifice, identity, and the price of glory.

 An Immaculate Misconception